Table of Contents

 - Leverage the established terminology and style (rules for formal or casual voice, punctuation, etc.) by following the existing glossaries and style guide; if none exist for your language, help create them.

-If you have a tip or best practices you’d like to share, please submit them in the Translations Forum!
+If you have a tip or best practices you’d like to share, please submit them to the Translations Forum!